filecoin-project/FIPs/FIPS/fip-removeBatchBalancer.md

   // existing fields ...

   /// The epoch when average daily supply started being recorded.
 This is the activation epoch of
-  /// FIP-XXXX and is used for quantising epochs to their daily average record in the daily_supply
+  /// FIP-0100 and is used for quantising epochs to their daily average record in the daily_supply
   /// array.
   pub daily_supply_record_start: i64,